-The goal of this training, provided by the Autism Program at Johns Hopkins All Children’s Hospital, is to increase knowledge and awareness of autism spectrum disorder (ASD) for Law Enforcement Officers (LEOs).
+The goal of this training, provided by the Autism Program at Johns Hopkins All Children’s Hospital, is to increase Law Enforcement Officers (LEOs) knowledge and awareness of autism spectrum disorder (ASD).
+This program has provided training to more than 1500 LEOs to date, travelling to departments across the country to provide in-person training experiences.
 Participants will learn about behaviors commonly associated with ASD and how to respond in a proactive and positive manner to calls they may receive involving individuals with ASD.

 Interactive Presentation

-Participants will receive a half-day training in specific strategies to facilitate de-escalation in crisis situations when responding to calls involving individuals with autism.
+Participants will receive a training in specific strategies to support autistic individuals and their caregivers in crisis situations when responding to calls.
 This training will increase officers’ competence and confidence when interacting with individuals with autism spectrum disorder (ASD).

 Additionally, participants will learn about resources available within the community to facilitate access to services for families affected by ASD.

-Participants will have an opportunity to learn through role play scenarios utilizing the skills taught throughout the morning session.
+Participants will have an opportunity to learn through virtual reality utilizing digital simulations of lifelike scenarios to practice the skills taught during the interactive presentation.

 Training Resources